 If you’re experiencing, or have just left a domestic or family violence situation and you’d like to keep your internet service but the account isn’t in your name, there may be instances where we can transfer the account to you.

-Please give us a call on 1300 010 400.
+Please contact our Customer Care team on 1300 010 400 (8am - 8pm, 7 days a week).
 Our team may be able to assist by transferring your account into your name.

 You may need to provide copies of these documents: